 The crop roll-up tabs tuck up into a little pocket to snap on.
 It's not too difficult to finagle and adds a nice style touch.
 There are also two back pockets that fasten with Velcro tabs.

-Having given this pant our Best Buy award, we obviously feel like it is a good value.
-Oftentimes, lower priced models sacrifice performance or features for cost, and don't end up scoring well in our tests.
+Having given this pant our Best Buy Award, we clearly feel like it is a good value.
+Often, lower priced models sacrifice performance or features for cost, and don't end up scoring well in our tests.
 Not so with the Saturday Trails.
 While they don't quite have the same technical features as our Editors' Choice winner, the Marmot Lobo's, they are $20 less, which could be a pretty good trade-off depending on your objective.
 If you don't care for a zip-off leg feature and prize breathability over water resistance, then this model is a great buy.

-Our Best Buy award winner is a great addition to anyone's outdoor apparel closet.
+These trousers are a great addition to anyone's outdoor apparel closet.
 The Columbia Saturday Trail Stretch pants look great on, and even better, are comfortable enough for all-day wear.
 The stretchy material moves with your body and provides little resistance, and the good breathability prevents you from getting too sweaty on a hot day.
 They offer some water resistance and have a few well-thought-out features.
-They are not the most durable pair that we tested, but are certainly the most affordable and ranked high enough in other categories to be well-deserving of our Best Buy award.
+They are not the most durable pair that we tested, but are certainly the most affordable and ranked high enough in other categories to be well-deserving of our Best Buy Award.